qingfengsuiyu/Lightweight-small-target-detection-algorithm/README.md

 ---

 Make sure to replace `test.py` with the actual name of your script if it's different, and feel free to add any further details (like dependencies) if needed!

+This version includes the clarification that the experimental results mentioned in the paper are also included in the ZIP file.